-The first Negro History Week brought together historians and public school teachers, business leaders and educators, church leaders and lay people in a week-long celebration of the accomplishments of blacks in the United States.
+The first Negro History Week brought together historians and public school teachers, business leaders and educators, church leaders and lay people in a week-long celebration of the accomplishments of Black people in the United States.
 Woodson worked with state Departments of Education to further the program, and after Woodson’s death in 1950 it grew so popular that it was championed by leaders of the students’ movement at Kent State University in the late 1960s, and expanded to a month in 1976.

 Today, Black History Month has been recognized by the United States government for nearly 40 years.
 Each year, the President issues a proclamation declaring February National African American History Month and urging the public to observe it.
 In this year’s proclamation, President Barack Obama cited history’s “countless, quiet heroes who worked and bled far from the public eye.
 We know that with enough effort, empathy, and perseverance, people who love their country can change it.”

-The President may have been referring to the varied accomplishments of black people in the history of the United States, but his words could just as well apply specifically to Carter G. Woodson, who worked so hard to make sure they were documented.
+The President may have been referring to the varied accomplishments of Black people in the history of the United States, but his words could just as well apply specifically to Carter G. Woodson, who worked so hard to make sure they were documented.

 Editor’s Note: This article has been updated to capitalize the word “Black” and clarify a date.